-- The students really appreciated the work of the course responsible, and the lectures. - They acknowledge the difficulty of the course, and the amount of time needed to pass it. - The course material is found to be useful. - Some suggestions for the övningar and the seminars are noted.
+- The students really appreciated the work of the course responsible, and the lectures. - They acknowledge the difficulty of the course, and the amount of time needed to pass it.
+The course material is found to be useful. - Some suggestions for the övningar and the seminars are noted. - The recordings helped. - The course structure needs to be improved.